spbu-ds-practicum-2025/example-project/IMPLEMENTATION_PLAN.md

 ### 5.2 Bank Service Kafka Integration (Week 5)

 **Task 5.2.1: Add Kafka Producer**
-- Implement Kafka producer in Bank Service
+- Implement Kafka producer in Bank Service (Go).
+Use a small, maintained client (for example, segmentio/kafka-go or confluent-kafka-go) but prefer minimal dependencies.
+Serialize events as JSON.
-- Publish `TransferEvent` after successful transfers
+- Publish `TransferEvent` after successful transfers.
-- JSON serialization with Pydantic models
-- Handle producer errors gracefully
+- Handle producer errors gracefully and keep event publishing non-blocking for the transfer transaction.

 **Task 5.2.2: Update Transfer Flow**
-- Modify transfer logic to publish events
+- Modify transfer logic to publish events (as a best-effort background action) and ensure the transfer transaction is not delayed by broker issues.
-- Ensure event publishing doesn't affect transaction success
-- Add configuration for Kafka broker
+- Add configuration for Kafka broker in Go service configuration.

 ### 5.3 Analytics Service Implementation (Week 5-6)